philzook58/philzook58.github.io/_posts/2025-06-23-telescope_tries.md

 Tries are mappings that takes keys that are sequences.
 They are very useful data structures for string algorithms for example, because strings are sequences of characters.

 Tries can be implemented multiple ways, but one way is as nested dictionaries.
-These dictionaries can be seen as kind of lazy iterated cartesian products.
+These dictionaries can be seen as kind of lazy/factored iterated cartesian products.

 ```python
 { x : {  y : {z : () for z in C(x,y)}  for y in B(x) }  for x in A}